 Virtual License Manager (VLM) By OpenLM to Simplify & Automate Software License Allocation Process

-OpenLM's new generation product, Virtual License Manager (VLM) has been made available to existing & new customers over the cloud portal using virtualization.
+OpenLM's new-gen prod Virtual License Manager (VLM) (aka Virtualization License Manager), available on OpenLM Cloud Portal uses virtualization as a technology

 Virtual License Manager (aka VLM/Virtualization License Manager) creates a virtual view of physical software assets.
-Enables better allocation of software licenses to org’s departments in real-time.”NEW YORK, NEW YORK, UNITED STATES, September 14, 2022 /EINPresswire.com/ -- OpenLM (https://www.openlm.com/), the Israel-based engineering, and specialty software license management service provider has always been known for its unmatched products and services.
+Enables better allocation of software licenses to org’s departments in real-time.”ISRAEL, September 14, 2022 /EINPresswire.com/ -- OpenLM (https://www.openlm.com/), the Israel-based engineering, and specialty software license management service provider has always been known for its unmatched products and services.
 OpenLM has been one of the global leading vendors in software license management and has been recognized by many organizations - Gartner, Capterra, TrustRadius, Software Suggest, SoftwareAdvice, GoodFirms.
 OpenLM has been the 2022 Awards finalist in NA Customer Centricity Awards (https://customercentricityawards.com/finalists/).

 — Oren Gabay, Co-founder and CEO, OpenLM